 Dr. Deepak JhaPostdoctoral Researcher

-As a Postdoctoral Researcher at MPI-Geoanthropology, my research is driven by curiosity to unravel the mechanisms through which climate has shaped evolution of Homo species in the Indian subcontinent.
+As a Postdoctoral Researcher at MPI-Geoanthropology, my research is driven by curiosity to unravel the mechanisms through which climate has shaped evolution of Homo species in the Indian subcontinent and Saudi Arabia.
 My Ph.D. research work at the Stable Isotope Laboratory of Indian Institute of Science Education and Research (IISER) Kolkata, India, was oriented towards understanding the complex interaction between human and environment in India.
 I am utilising stable isotopic techniques (bulk and biomolecular level) to decipher changes in climatic conditions and their resultant effects on the prehistoric human population.
 I have also successfully applied the charcoal separation/identification from archaeological samples to understand the human-induced fire events and the role of fire in human evolution.

 I have utilised a suite of analytical instrumentation, e.g., Isotope Ratio Mass Spectrometer (IRMS) coupled with (via Conflo and Dual-Inlet) Gas Chromatography Mass Spectrometer (GCMS), Kiel IV Carbonate Device, Organic Elemental Analyzer, and Gas Bench to generate such proxy-based records for paleoenvironmental reconstruction.

 I earned my Ph.D. degree in Geological Sciences (April 2021) with a specialisation in Organic Geochemistry, Stable Isotope, Quaternary climate and Archaeology from IISER Kolkata, India.
 My Ph.D. project was focused on the reconstruction of climate, vegetation, fire and provenance of sediments collected from the Paleolithic to Neolithic sites situated in the Belan valley, India.
-I gained extensive experience in sampling and handling soil, plant, charcoal, soil carbonates and water samples for isotopic studies.
+I gained extensive experience in sampling and handling soil, plant, charcoal, soil carbonates and water samples for biomarker and isotopic studies.

 I received my Master of Science (MS) degree in Geological Sciences from IISER Kolkata (2016) with specialisation in Stable Isotope Geochemistry and Paleoclimate reconstruction.
 I completed my B.Sc.
 (Hons) in Geology from the University of Delhi (2013), India.